openrewrite/rewrite-docs/reference/recipes/maven/upgradedependencyversion.md

 # Upgrade Maven dependency version

+** org.openrewrite.maven.UpgradeDependencyVersion**
- **org.openrewrite.maven.UpgradeDependencyVersion** _Upgrade the version a group or group and artifact using Node Semver advanced range selectors, allowing more precise control over version updates to patch or minor releases._
+_Upgrade the version of a dependency by specifying a group or group and artifact using Node Semver advanced range selectors, allowing more precise control over version updates to patch or minor releases._

-### Source
+## Source

 Maven Central [entry](https://search.maven.org/artifact/org.openrewrite/rewrite-maven/7.7.0/jar)